WenqiJiang/spatial-join-on-FPGA/FPGA_BFS/README.md

 I call this a major update as it supports various page sizes, passing as an input argument, thus the data movement cost on PCIe can be minimized.

+1~8 PE: V3.2 -> same some control signal FIFOs
+16 PE: V3.1 -> using shift register to implement FIFOs can lead to routing errors

 3.1 inherited from BFS_multi_PE_v2.12_16_PE_latency_1_fix_burst_param, with minor adjustments:
 * the join_PE_ID read in the read unit is moved to after the read request is sent
 * use two different strategies of DDR channel mapping (read from 3, 2; layer cache / read: 0)